LLNL/Abmarl/README.md

 ## Installation

-### Clone the repository
-1. Setup your ssh configuration according to [these instructions](https://lc.llnl.gov/confluence/display/GITLAB/GitLab+CI#GitLabCI-cloning)
-   * Note: You can only clone using ssh
-1. Clone the repository using the clone link above

 ### Simple Installation
 Install from requirements file.
 This uses tensorflow and installs all you need to run the examples.